- Sheriff's Office

 - Levy Handbook

-Winning a case in court is only the beginning of the process for collection of money that is owed to a plaintiff by the debtor.
-Unfortunately, in most cases the debtor does not normally pay up once the plaintiff has won.
+Winning a case in court is only the beginning of the process for the collection of money that is owed to a plaintiff by the debtor.
+Unfortunately, in most cases, the debtor does not normally pay up once the plaintiff has won.
 Therefore, it is up to the plaintiff to pursue the legal avenues available to them.

-First and foremost, the judgment the plaintiff obtained is good for 10 years from the date of judgment, renewable for another 10 years, if obtained in a General District Court, and for 20 years from date of judgment, renewable for another 20 years, if obtained in a Circuit Court.
+First and foremost, the judgment the plaintiff obtained is good for 10 years from the date of judgment, renewable for another 10 years, if obtained in a General District Court, and for 20 years from the date of judgment, renewable for another 20 years, if obtained in a Circuit Court.
 This is the time in which the plaintiff can pursue the collection of the debt.